oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 - Either by importing `mle-js-oracledb` explicitly
 - Or by using the global constant `oracledb`

 Both of these will be explained in depth in this lab.
+Refer to the Server-Side JavaScript API Documentation for more details about the `oracledb` object.

 ## Task 2: Querying the database